-Major Ensemble: Students that require Major Ensemble in a given year, are required to do a placement audition during Registration Week.
-Students are mailed their audition date/time and requirements with their course selection packages.
+Major Ensemble: Students who require a Major Ensemble in a given year are required to do a placement audition during Registration Week.
+New students are mailed their audition date/time with their course selection packages.
+Returning students are required to access this information on Blackboard.
+In both cases, the required repertoire will be posted on the Faculty website in late June.
 This audition determines the student's assignment to a major ensemble for the given academic year.
 These assignments are at the discretion of the Performance Division.

-Harp, Guitar and percussion majors are not required to audition.
+Harp, Guitar and Percussion majors are not required to audition.
 Keyboard majors are required to audition for a vocal major ensemble.
+Alternatively, any keyboard major who is proficient on another instrument is eligible to audition for one of the instrumental major ensembles.
+If successful, the instrumental major ensemble would fulfil the ensemble requirement for the given academic year.

 All other instrument majors are required to audition on their major performance medium.